 Sister Cities Park/Photo courtesy Visit Philly

 5. Have a picnic at Sister Cities Park.
 With a playground, a splash pad, a cafe and a discovery garden where kids can climb and explore, Sister Cities is a great place to spend a nice afternoon.
+In March you can still enjoy the Imagination playground blocks, then in April the boat pond opens for the season.

 6. Fly a kite at Valley Forge National Historical Park.
 Valley Forge Park has tons of wide open spaces that are just perfect for kite-flying.
 Plus, it offers a built-in history lesson.